patrykcieszkowski/gcf-router/README.md

 # gcf-router
-Router addon for Google Cloud Functions
+HTTP(s) Router addon for Google Cloud Functions

+README AND EXAMPLE TO BE PUBLISHED SOON